matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Connecting to Virtual Machines**

-- Linux machines are accessed using SSH.
+- Linux machines are accessed using SSH:
     - Requires an SSH key.
 - Windows machines are accessed using RDP:
     - Requires a username and password.